 Looking for an alternative?
 Buy dried pulses instead of tinned pulses, and get into the habit of soaking them overnight before use.
 Tricky, I know!

 I appreciate all of this information may be a little shocking and perhaps a tad overwhelming.
-I’m not sharing this to overwhelm but to help share this information because I believe that the more we know, the more informed choices we can make.
-And the more we know, the more we can lobby manufacturers and retailers to provide better packaging solutions and to avoid the use of unnecessary plastic.
-For example, here’s a petition you can sign to lobby supermarkets to stop selling raw fruit and vegetables in plastic packaging.
+I’m not sharing this to overwhelm, but rather to help share this information because I believe that the more we know, the more informed choices we can make.

 Have you found any more surprising sources of plastic?
 Do let me know in the comments below.